Graphs and Networks in the fourth dimension –

 - and last but not least, the more current conflicting temporalities inherent in the rapid evolution of technologies that require constant re-workings of our ways of dealing with data.

-Therefore, this year’s conference lays focus on dealing with graphs and networks in the fourth dimension – how to incorporate time, temporalities, and dynamics into graph technologies and network research.
+Therefore, the conference lays focus on dealing with graphs and networks in the fourth dimension – how to incorporate time, temporalities, and dynamics into graph technologies and network research.
 We invite all those active within the global humanities community who are working with graph technologies and network research to frame their paper with regard to the conference theme

 “Graphs and Networks in the fourth dimension –